Alvarez-P/typescript-design-patterns/README.md

 * Prototype

-Creational design pattern that allows you to create new objects by copying existing objects, without making your code dependent on their classes.
+Allows you to create new objects by copying existing objects, without making your code dependent on their classes.
 It provides a way to create objects that are initialized with values from another object.

 <p align="center">
   <img src="./assets/images/umls/prototype.png" width="400">